-Communities: Many people do not want to live in a way that causes more pollution for the environment.
+Ecovillages: Many people do not want to live in a way that causes more pollution for the environment.
 There are alot of people talking about sustainability and some have come together to create a low cost of higher quality living in a sustainable way.
-We spend our vacation time in remote ecovillages that have a low cost of living, organic gardens, and fresh eggs and dairy.
-But these places are not close to colleges and major employers.
-Our intention is to create a few similar places that are close to urban centers while living in a quiet country setting in a sustainable way so we can enjoy the same lifestyle while we are not on vacation.
-This is a large task so a person cannot do it alone and we already have several friends who are very interested.
-Co housing and ecovillage living has been done successfully in places we visit but they are not close to urban centers.
-The Sage Project is not a commune and is not affiliated with any religious group or lifestyle.
-We are an intentionally community where theft and violence against others will not be tolerated.
+We spend our vacation time in remote ecovillages that have a low cost of living, organic gardens, fresh organic eggs, and fresh milk.
+These places are not close to colleges and major employers.
+Our intention is to create a few similar places that are close to urban centers while living in a quiet setting in a sustainable way so we can enjoy the same lifestyle while we are not on vacation.
+This is a large task so a person cannot do it alone.
+We already have several friends who are trying to help.
+Cohousing and ecovillage living has been done successfully in places we visit, but they are not close to urban centers.
+The ones that we have visited in urban centers have market rate rents making it impossible for most residents to save money.